-GETTING HELP | To learn more about each node, you can click on the ? help button You can also hover over the tool in the shelf and press F1.
-In many cases, there are
+GETTING HELP | To learn more about each node, you can click on the 7 help button in the top right of the Parameter pane to open up the node's online documentation.
+You can also hover over the tool in the shelf and press F1.
+In many cases, there are sample files that you can open in Houdini to learn what the node can do.